 Conversely, if the bottom element is fried, then it will work but the water may turn cold before the end of your shower even though the water heater is functional, because the bottom half of a tall water heater tank never get fully heated in the recovery cycle.
 So, a water heater that is completely dead may just have a bad top element, and a water heater that seems to be doing a poor job of heating the water probably needs a new bottom element.

-Also see our blog post Can you wire a 240-volt water heater with 120 volts?
+Also see our blog posts Is a double heating element water heater better than a single element water heater? and Can you wire a 240-volt water heater with 120 volts?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • •